ChadLefort/gensheet-uploader/README.md

 ### How do I get set up? ###

+* Have the following install:
-* Make sure you have Node.js and NPM installed.
+  * Node.js & NPM
   * Python 2.7.10
+  * MySQL
+* Run the db.sql in your MySQL server
 * Open up your terminal to where you want it installed and use npm to install all of the dependencies:

 ```